 Open: Saturday 10am-4pm, Sunday 10am-4pm

-What's Open: Ground floor, Chapple and Dome room
+What's Open: Ground floor, Chapel and Dome room

 Tour Type: Self Guided

 Special Programming: On Saturday the Yarra Gospel Choir will be singing in the Norla Dome at 1pm.

 Facilities: Limited mobility access, Toilets, Food and beverage available

 Tram Stops: Stop D5: The Goods Shed/Docklands on route 70.